- Discover CSUB

 The Kern Economic Journal is a quarterly publication (February, May, August, and November).
 Its purpose is to track and analyze economic trends that affect the well-being of Kern County.
 In doing so, the journal provides primary data on consumer confidence and business outlook as well as secondary data on a wide range of economic indicators.
 These data help the community make more informed decisions.
 Sources of funding for the journal include university contributions and sponsorship fees.

-The world’s largest economy of more than $16.5 trillion, the United States, grew by 1.5 percent, but at a much slower rate than the real Gross Domestic Product (GDP) growth rate from the second quarter of 2015, where real GDP grew by an incredibly large 3.9 percent.
-Real GDP increased largely because of increases in consumer spending, durable goods (mostly vehicles and parts), non-durable goods, and large increases in spending on healthcare, as the effects of the Patient Protection and Affordable Care Act (PPACA) continue to unfold.
-However, the growth rate was moderated by decreases in private inventory investment, as firms in wholesale trade and manufacturing continued to let inventories drop, perhaps as a hint to the state of the global and national economy.
+The world’s largest economy of more than $16.5 trillion, the United States, grew by 0.5 percent, but at a much slower rate than the real Gross Domestic Product (GDP) growth rate from the fourth quarter of 2015, where real GDP grew by a modest 1.4 percent.
+Real GDP increased largely because of an increase in consumer spending on services, mainly accounted for by increases in spending on housing, utilities, and healthcare.
+The growth rate was moderated in part by a decrease in spending on durable goods, notably on motor vehicles and parts, as well as a decrease in federal government spending (for the most part on national defense).